Creating event notifications

 - Follow this guide to install and configure the CLI (requires >=

-- Enable event collection (airflow-logs, metadata, or query-logs).
+- Enable event collection (airflow-logs, query-logs).

 - Add events using